nikitavoloboev/data/writing/writing.md

 Read other people's work.
 Read books.
 Both fiction and non fiction, and get a taste to how different styles of writing can exist and how they can be used effectively.

 ## Don't use filler words
-Always be consious when I am writing something and try to focus on the message and remove as much fluff as possible.
+Always be conscious when I am writing something and try to focus on the message and remove as much fluff as possible.
 Words like 'really' have no place in writing as they only undermine what you said before.

 ## Be aware of pacing
 Be aware of pacing between words and sentences.
-The sententes ideally should flow into one another.
+The sentences ideally should flow into one another.
 Breaks in form of commas and full steps are important.
 As they allow for the reader to take a break and absorb the point that you tried to deliver.

 Replace words like `really like` with `love` or other more appropriate words that save space writing and are more relevant to what I am trying to say.